Online Forum March-April 2013

 The Guidelines go into quite some detail and I would encourage all to read them.
 I will just highlight here some key aspects.

-- Identification of indigenous and local communities and stakeholders likely to be affected by the
+Procedural considerations: - Notification and public consultation of proposed development by the proponent; - Identification of indigenous and local communities and stakeholders likely to be affected by the

-- Establishment of an agreed process for recording the views and concerns of the members of
+proposed development; - Establishment of mechanisms for indigenous and local community participation; - Establishment of an agreed process for recording the views and concerns of the members of

 the indigenous or local community whose interests are likely to be impacted by

-- Identification and provision of sufficient human, financial, technical and legal resources
+a proposed development; - Identification and provision of sufficient human, financial, technical and legal resources

 for effective indigenous and local community participation in all phases of

-- Establishment of an environmental management or monitoring plan, including contingency plans regarding possible adverse cultural, environmental and social impacts resulting from a proposed development;
+impact assessment procedures; - Establishment of an environmental management or monitoring plan, including contingency plans regarding possible adverse cultural, environmental and social impacts resulting from a proposed development; - Identification of actors responsible for liability, redress, insurance and compensation; - Conclusion of agreements or action plans on mutually agreed terms between the proponents of the proposed

-development and the affected indigenous or local community;
+development and the affected indigenous or local community; - Establishment of a review and appeal process

 The Guidelines encourage the integration of cultural, environmental and social impact assessments as a single process.